-4.0 Expectations

-All staff and visitors will:

-- Be familiar with this Safeguarding & Child Protection Policy - Understand their role in relation to safeguarding - Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators) - Record concerns and give the record to the DSL or deputy DSL - Deal with disclosures of abuse from children in line with the guidance in Appendix 2, informing the DSL immediately and providing a written account as soon as possible - Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need Plans and inter-agency Child Protection Plans
+4.0 Expectations This means that in our school: All staff and visitors will: All staff will receive annual safeguarding training and update briefings as Be familiar with this Safeguarding & Child Protection Policy appropriate.
+Understand their role in relation to safeguarding Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators) Record concerns and give the record to the DSL or deputy DSL Key staff will undertake more specialist safeguarding training as agreed by the governing body.
+Deal with disclosures of abuse from children in line with the guidance in Appendix 2, informing the DSL immediately and providing a written account as soon as possible In recognition of the impact of COVID- 19, additional disclosure training will be undertaken by all staff. • Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need Plans and inter-agency Child Protection Plans Our Local Governing Board/Board of Directors will be subjected to an enhanced DBS check and 'Section 128' check.
+We will follow Safer Recruitment processes and checks for all staff.